Find out what your kids are learning, data on local schools and services to support young children.

 DC Mayor’s Scholars Undergraduate Program

-Mayor’s Scholars Undergraduate Program (formerly Mayor’s Scholars Undergraduate Fund) provides need-based funding for eligible DC residents earning their first associate’s or bachelor’s degree at select area colleges and universities.
+The Mayor’s Scholars Undergraduate Program (formerly Mayor’s Scholars Undergraduate Fund) provides need-based funding for eligible DC residents earning their first associate’s or bachelor’s degree at select area colleges and universities.
 The program is a last-dollar award designed to fill the gap between a student’s financial aid package and the cost of attendance.
-Recipients of Mayor’s Scholars funding can receive up to $4,000 per year, for up to 4 years for an associate’s degree, and up to 6 years for a bachelor’s degree.
+Typically, recipients of Mayor’s Scholars funding can receive up to $4,000 per academic year, for up to 4 years for an associate’s degree, and up to 6 years for a bachelor’s degree.
 The funds are available first-come, first-serve, and you must re-apply each year.
 There is no guarantee you will receive funding, as funds are only available until they run out.

 You must apply for Mayor’s Scholars each year.
 Funds are not guaranteed and are contingent upon available funding.

 Before you apply, carefully review the eligibility requirements and gather all application documents.
 You cannot save your application and return to it later.

 Amelia Hogan, Coordinator, Early College and Career Awareness